Development programs must capture local insights

 Additionally, we find that development partners should be responsive to the specific preferences of leaders in fragile states.
 While leaders in both fragile and non-fragile states emphasize the importance of external financing in areas such as jobs and macroeconomic policy, the former group places even greater weight on this aspect.
 Furthermore, there is additional appetite from this group for development partners to engage in activities that create pressure on those blocking reforms.

-Ana Horigoshi is a Senior Research Analyst in the Policy Analysis Unit.
+Ana Horigoshi is a Research Scientist in AidData's Policy Analysis Unit.

 Samantha Custer is Director of Policy Analysis at AidData.